A voter may cast an absentee ballot if he or she:

 The voter is required to use one of the following methods for returning his or her absentee ballot:

-- Send the ballot to the Absentee Office by U.S. Mail; or
+- Send the ballot to the Absentee Office by U.S. Mail or other recognized carrier

 - Personally deliver the ballot to the Absentee Office (or by designee in the case of medical emergency voting)